Table of Contents

 Honduras is not the biggest exporter of coffee by any means.
 But their production of coffee beans is a hit with many coffee drinkers around the world.
 Let’s discover why you should be drinking Honduran coffee.

-A country located in Central America; Honduras is rich in natural resources.
-Its main economy is agricultural.
+A many other Central American countries, Honduras is rich in natural resources.
+Its main economy is agriculture.
 Besides coffee, Honduras grows sugar cane and tropical fruit.
 Its growing textiles industry can be found on the international market.
 Coffee production supports over 120,000 families in the country.

 Every country producing coffee has something special which makes their brew stand out.
 If you’re a coffee aficionado, it would simply be amiss to not give the coffee from Honduras a taste.
 Sampling the coffee flavors of the world is what makes your coffee drinking experience exciting.
 Why else would you want to drink coffee from Honduras?